Consumer Goods: Definition, Types & Examples

 A consumer good, also known as a ‘final good’, is the end product a business produces and is purchased by the consumer.

-Table of Contents What is Utility Maximization Utility Maximization Rule Utility Maximization Example Limitations of Utility Maximisation Utility Maximization FAQs Utility Maximization: Definition, Limitations & Example Written by Paul Boyce Posted in Microeconomics > Consumer Theory Last Updated February 9, 2023 What is Utility Maximization Utility maximisation is the concept that consumers and businesses seek
+Table of Contents What is Utility Maximization Utility Maximization Rule Utility Maximization Example Limitations of Utility Maximisation Utility Maximization FAQs Utility Maximization: Definition, Example & Limitations Written by Paul Boyce Posted in Microeconomics > Consumer Theory Last Updated February 9, 2023 What is Utility Maximization Utility maximisation is the concept that consumers and businesses seek

 A substitute good is a product or service that is used in place of another.